phamcongthuy/challenge/_play/the-brady-center-to-prevent-gun-violence.md

-   â€¢ Identify California “bad apple” gun dealers through greater collection, publication and sharing of crime trace data and other key investigative information;
+   * Identify California “bad apple” gun dealers through greater collection, publication and sharing of crime trace data and other key investigative information;

-   â€¢ Shut down or meaningfully reform at least 10 of the “bad apple” gun dealers affecting California; and
+   * Shut down or meaningfully reform at least 10 of the “bad apple” gun dealers affecting California; and

-   â€¢ Reduce gun crime by at least 20% in three California cities.
+   * Reduce gun crime by at least 20% in three California cities.